-- Level 1: Student is unable to generate sentences that follow the models. - Level 2: Student is able to generate at least one sentence that follows a model. - Level 3: Student is able to generate two sentences that follow the models.
+- Level 1: Student is unable to find and generate sentences that follow the models. - Level 2: Student is able to find and generate at least one sentence that follows a model. - Level 3: Student is able to find and generate two sentences that follow the models.

-Level 4: Student is able to generate at least four sentences that follow the models.
+Level 4: Student is able to find and generate many sentences that follow the models.